jinzhenfan/jekyll-now/_posts/2016-9-20-Web crawling from Twitter and emotional analysis.md

 key_filtered_stream=myStream.filter(locations=[-127.597019, 32.375215, -0.953617,48.152158])
 ```

-Then all the filtered tweents are saved in a file named 13may.json.
+Then all the filtered tweets are saved in a file named 13may.json.

 ### Training the Naive Bayes Classifier for Emotional Analysis using Two Corpus

 In this part, we use the movie_reviews and twitter_samples corpus to train our natural language Naive Bayes Classifier.
 The training procedure are the same, so I only show the one for movie_reviews below.
-This is a seperated script named movieReviews.py, in a subfolder sentiment.
+This is a separated script named movieReviews.py, in a subfolder sentiment.

 ```python
 import nltk.classify.util
 from nltk.classify import NaiveBayesClassifier